data-science-ucsb/ds-website/officer-recruitment.md

 ---

-## The positions we are interested in filling are described below!
+## We are looking to recruit around 5 new officers for the 2022-2023 school year!
+The positions we are interested in filling are described below.

+#### Marketing/Ops Positions:

+##### Director of Professional Development:
+Responsible for coordinating data talks and workshops. preferably a 3rd or 4th year student with interview experience
+##### Graphic Design:
+Responsible for social media, marketing, and designing merch

+#### Project Group Positions:

+##### Beginner Pipeline Director:
+Lead weekly beginner pipeline which covers basic coding concepts in Python
+##### Intermediate Pipeline Director:
+Lead weekly intermediate pipeline which covers basic machine learning concepts in Python
-##### Project Group Leader
+##### Project Group Director:

--Adequate knowledge of the capabilities of data science and ability to teach students

--Work through the intermediate pipeline with new members

--Ability to learn fast

-##### Marketing/Operations Member

--On-campus and off-campus outreach

--Coordinate all events (data talks, GMs, project showcase, socials, etc.)

--Manage social media platforms

--Manage club website

--Maintain club culture and mission

--Manage club email
+Oversee all project groups, providing advice and direction to each group as needed

 ## Fill out the form below if you are interested in being a part of our team!

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSc3OL6k6p2Wnue8xuKQhtyoIVhk0rl4mAQIn3DYWT_PVXaSvA/viewform?embedded=true" width="640" height="1589" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeWzXfm4NjfZja0nWSI7FlFKockM2YuhqXwR8rYQ3ZkYgpGsA/viewform" width="640" height="1589" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>